-Women's health services are available to all SJSU female students.
-Our physicians, nurse practitioners, registered nurses, and support staff are aware of the needs of our female patients.
-We have physicians and nurse practitioners trained in routine gynecological care and examinations, including screening and treatment of sexually transmitted diseases (STD's), information and education on sexuality, birth control methods, and menopause.
-To schedule an appointment, call (408) 924-6122.
+Primary care related gynecological services are available to all SJSU students.
+We have physicians and nurse practitioners trained in routine gynecological care and examinations, including screening and treatment of sexually transmitted illnesses (STI's), information and education on sexuality, birth control methods, and menopause.
+To schedule an appointment, call (408)924-6122.
 Bring a picture I.D. to every SHC visit!

 Health screening examinations based on age and risk factors, rather than routine yearly physicals are generally recommended.

 If you have a specific health concern, schedule an appointment to assess this.

 - Schedule first Pap smear after age 21.

 - Usually not needed if a woman has never been sexually active.

 - Subsequent Pap smears may be scheduled every 1-3 years, depending on past medical history.

 - Please schedule your Pap smear exam when you are not menstruating.